 What is the PSEO Program?

-The Postsecondary Enrollment Options (PSEO) program enables Minnesota high school juniors and seniors to take college classes for high school or college credit.
+The Postsecondary Enrollment Options (PSEO) program enables eligible Minnesota high school Sophomores, Juniors and Seniors to take college classes for high school and/or college credit.

-The purpose of the program is to promote rigorous academic pursuits and provide a wider variety of options than may be available at your high school.
+The purpose of the PSEO program is to promote rigorous academic pursuits and provide a wider variety of options than what may be available in the high school setting.

 You may attend either part-time or full-time during the fall and spring academic school year; the PSEO program is not available during the summer.
-Tuition, fees and textbooks are provided at no cost.
+Tuition, fees and textbooks are provided at no cost to the student.

-- High School Graduation Requirements: Meet with your high school guidance counselor and review the credits you need to graduate.
+- High School Graduation Requirements: Meet with your high school guidance counselor and review the courses you need to graduate.
 Enrollment in an incorrect PSEO class could result in delayed high school graduation, so communication with your high school guidance counselor is very important.